isaacnmm/pestpolicy-hugo2XX/content/posts/stink-bugs-vs-bed-bugs/index.md

 ###  3. Wings - Do they fly

-Stink bugs have well-designed wings that [help them to fly](https://www.terminix. com/pest-control/stink-bugs/behavior/do-stink-bugs-fly/).
-For bed bugs, you will find no wings in their makeup.
+Stink bugs have well-designed wings that [help them to fly](https://www.terminix.com/pest-control/stink-bugs/behavior/do-stink-bugs-fly/).For bed bugs, you will find no wings in their makeup.
 Bed bugs do not fly because they havedysfunctional wing pads - and not wings great for flying.

 ###  4. Color